 The multiply-by-25 rule provides a lump-sum retirement amount that allows you to make regular annual withdrawals for 30 years, a time frame based on a 1994 study by financial advisor William Bengen, who posited that withdrawing 4% of your retirement reserves and adjusting for inflation each year was 100% successful in funding a 30-year retirement.
 The 25x rule of thumb works because it allows you to make a comfortable estimate of your retirement needs without factoring in different variables.

 It can be helpful to talk to a financial advisor at least once to map out a retirement plan based on your current financial future, expected debt, and retirement expectations.

 You don’t necessarily have to save every dollar of your 25x amount yourself.
-Employer-matched contributions to your 401(k) and compound interest on your investments will count toward your 25x goal, too.
+Employer-matched contributions to your 401(k) and compound interest on your investments will also count toward your 25x goal.

 Grain of Salt

 This rule of thumb is based on an estimate of the amount that you can withdraw from your portfolio; therefore, it’s somewhat limited.
 It does not factor in other sources of retirement income, like any pensions, rental properties, Social Security, or other income.
 Fidelity estimates you’ll need to generate only 45% of your retirement income from savings.

 This rule of thumb also assumes your savings will produce enough of a return that your annual 4% withdrawals will not deplete your principal before you die.
 To counter market risk, some experts suggest retirees keep most of their portfolio in safer investments like bonds, CDs, and cash, which tend to have lower returns.
 This means a 25x retirement savings goal may not be enough.

 Since the 25x rule is based on a 30-year withdrawal period, you may need to save more, particularly if you plan to retire early.
 One out of every seven 65-year-olds lives to age 95, according to the Social Security Administration.